 This guide on the Lunt-Fontanne Theatre Seating Chart will help you find the best seats in the house.
 Get real-time seat availability and pricing, insider tips on the best seats and more.

-Lunt-Fontanne Theatre Seating Chart
+Guide to Lunt-Fontanne Theatre Seating Chart

 The Lunt-Fontanne Theatre has a total seat count of 1488 across 3 sections - Orchestra (858 seats), Front Mezzanine (168 seats) and Rear Mezzanine (462 seats).
 There are two sets of box seats on either side of the theatre as well, with 20 seats in total.
 Check out real-time availability and recommended seats on our Lunt-Fontanne Theatre Seating Chart.